 The experimental group preparing the ETA experiment met on the following day to go over the current plans.
 The ETA is currently at Lawrence Berkeley National Laboratory (LBNL) following the completion of preliminary experiments to verify the down-scattering characteristics of the ETA assembly.
 These preliminary experiments were successful and provided data confirming the down-scatter characteristics of the system.

 The ETA parts have been checked for radioactivity following the experiments at LBNL, and found to have no significant radioactivity with the exception of one part of the assembly which showed the presence of a low level of radioactivity.
 This part will be shipped and stored according to requirements for radioactive materials.
 Plans were prepared to transfer the ETA from Berkeley to LLNL in the near future (date to be decided), and stored at LLNL.

+An AFIT student, 1Lt Nick Quartemont, will be working with the LLNL radiochemistry group to perform the radiochemistry and gamma spectroscopy measurements of the resulting fission and activation products.
+Dawn Shaughnessy, Lt Quartemont, and Capt Bevins met to discuss logistics and the experimental procedures.

 About the JNSAC Peer Review Panel